You are here

 These results show how trusts performed on individual questions in the survey.
 The technique used to analyse these results allows us to identify which trusts we can confidently say performed 'better', 'worse' or 'about the same' when compared with other trusts.

 Each trust also has access to benchmark data for each of their sites.
-You can view these results on the NHS surveys website.
+You can view the benchmark data on the NHS surveys website.

 This report identifies those trusts whose patients experience care that is better, or worse than expected when we compare the survey results across trusts.